axodotdev/cargo-dist/book/src/simple-guide.md

 `ci = ["github"]` is just `init` faithfully recording the fact that we passed it `--ci=github`.
 This lets subsequent runs of [generate-ci][] know what CI scripts to generate.
 Its presence also enables certain Github-specific features like generating the body for a Github Release and telling installers to fetch binaries from a Github Release. ("github" is currently the only supported CI backend.)

 `targets = ...` is listing the [platforms][] to build your application for.
-In this case, because we didn't specify the targets with `--target`, [init][] has selected the "recommended desktop suite": "x64 linux", "x64 macos", and "x64 windows".
-In v0.0.3 these are the only properly supported choices, because we wanted to get the core of cargo-dist solid first. v0.0.4 should hopefully introduce proper support for important targets like "arm64 macos (apple silicon)" and "musl linux".
+In this case, because we didn't specify the targets with `--target`, [init][] has selected the "recommended desktop suite": "x64 linux", "x64 macos", "x64 windows", and "arm64 macos (Apple silicon)".
+In v0.0.5 these are the only properly supported choices, because we wanted to get the core of cargo-dist solid first.
+Future versions should hopefully introduce proper support for important targets like "musl linux".

 The most important thing that this config *doesn't* have that you might want to include is "[installers][]".
 You can either manually add them to the [config][] or have [init][] do it for you with the `--installer` flag.
 Installers are intentionally excluded here to keep this example focused.